The smell reached Ji-yoo before the food did.

 He looked at Ji-yoo.

-"Try not to antagonize anyone while I'm gone," he said.
+"Try not to antagonize anyone while I'm gone," Jae-min ordered, stone giving nothing away

 He pulled on his balaclava, his goggles, his gloves.
 Opened the front door.
-The cold rushed in — minus sixty-eight, the permanent seventy asserting itself again.
+The cold rushed in — -70°C, the permanent baseline asserting itself again.

 He stepped out into the frozen dark of Forbes Park, climbed onto the snowmobile, and started the engine.